The Annual Membership Meeting is held between October 1 and December 31 and traditionally coincides with a Neighborhood Christmas Party.

 Check this website the week before the Municipal Hazardous Waste Collection Day for the neighborhood drop-off location and hours.
 Help support this valuable service by sharing your time and/or vehicle.
 Use the Contact Form to volunteer.

 Residents who have lived in Magnolia Woods for several decades remember a different environment than that which exists today.
 Our yards and streets were once much shadier and cooler than they are now.
 Many more large shade trees graced our yards from the beginning of the neighborhood because the people who chose to live here wanted to live in a forest, not a cow pasture, and took pains to preserve as many trees as possible.
 There was a “forest ethic”, an understood value of trees shared by those early residents.

-Over time a series of hurricanes, Betsy, Andrew, Katrina and Gustav took their toll on our magnificent trees.
-Old age and disease have, too.
-Many of the original residents have passed away or moved, replaced by a new generation unaware of the forest ethic of Magnolia Woods.
+Over time a series of hurricanes took their toll on many of our magnificent trees.
+Old age and disease have taken their toll, as well.
+Many of the neighborhood’s original residents have passed away or moved, to be replaced by a new generation unaware of the forest ethic of Magnolia Woods.
 Still, many beautiful trees remain and continue to draw people to the park-like setting we enjoy, and often take for granted.
-Although they often outlive us, trees, like all living things are mortal and in order to maintain and even increase the benefits they provide we must continue to replant.
+Although they often outlive us, trees, like all living things are mortal.
+In order to maintain and even maximize the benefits they provide we must continue to replant.